 Growing up in northern New Jersey, Peggy met BNA co-founder Sandy Buck in high school.
-They have remained life-long friends serving as Maids of Honor in each other’s weddings and as godparents to each other’s children.
-Ultimately, they shared the experience of prenatal diagnosis and perinatal loss when in 2001 and 2002, Peggy lost a son (John Cade) to an umbilical cord accident and a daughter with Trisomy 18 (Peyton) to miscarriage, and Sandy’s son (Casey) was born still following a prenatal diagnosis of Trisomy 18.
+They have remained life-long friends, and shared the experience of prenatal diagnosis and perinatal loss when in 2001 and 2002, Peggy lost a son (John Cade) to an umbilical cord accident and a daughter with Trisomy 18 (Peyton) to miscarriage, and Sandy’s son (Casey) was born still following a prenatal diagnosis of Trisomy 18.

 Susan Guilfolye graduated from Western Michigan University with degrees in Early Childhood and Elementary Education.
 Originally from Detroit, she has taught at Reedy Creek Elementary in Charlotte, NC for 21 years in the 3rdand 4th grade and also as a Literacy Facilitator.

 Susan is married to Tim and the two have three sons.
-Jackson is 16 y/o and Reilly is 11 y/o.
 Aidan, their youngest, was born still on August 1, 2010 having been diagnosed at 11 weeks gestation with Trisomy 18.
 Susan was referred to BNA by the genetics counselor who provided information regarding that diagnosis.
 Aidan was the fifth baby welcomed by BNA Charlotte and Susan’s belly bow picture has become one of the most recognizable BNA images gracing the front of the BNA service brochure since the year of Aidan’s birth.
 She is also quoted in the BNA Pastoral Care Manual.

 Jamie Swanson grew up in southeastern NC, and graduated from UNC-Wilmington in 2000 with a BA in Therapeutic Recreation.
 She currently resides in